 The Graduate School supports and advances the delivery of high-quality graduate education that reflects changing regional and state academic needs.
 The Graduate School advocates for graduate research and scholarship that contribute to economic, social and cultural advancement.

-The Graduate School offers over 175 graduate degree programs, including more than 24 doctoral programs, in a wide variety of fields and specialties such as architecture, biomedical engineering, computing, engineering, and health administration.
+The Graduate School offers over 150 graduate degree programs, including 24 doctoral programs, in a wide variety of fields and specialties such as architecture, biomedical engineering, computing, engineering and health administration.

-More than 6,300 students are enrolled in our graduate programs, representing 39 states in the U.S., Europe, Asia, Africa, Central and South America.
-The Graduate School has approximately 750 members of the Regular Graduate Faculty teaching and mentoring graduate students.
+More than 6,300 students are enrolled in our graduate programs, with students from 47 different states and 74 different countries.
+The Graduate School has over 750 members of the Regular Graduate Faculty teaching and mentoring graduate students.